A bit more about the “Art Set Pro” app.

-The charcoal in “Art Set Pro” is (so far) the only one I’ve found in an art app, that accurately offers the “feel” and look of this particular drawing media; to the point, where sometimes, while pushing and smudging it with my finger (don’t like to use a stylus) I stop to wipe my hands – at least momentarily!
-Makes me smile.
+The charcoal in “Art Set Pro” is (so far) the only one I’ve found in an art app, that accurately offers the “feel” and look of this particular drawing media.
+To the point, I sometimes, while pushing and smudging it with my finger (don’t like to use a stylus) I stop to wipe my hands – at least momentarily!

-I think some of these art apps can be a valuable addition, to the long list of media and tools that artists already use.
-The advantage of using an iPad (or an android art app) is you don’t need any previous skills in computer or digital art..it’s simple and straightforward.
-There are, more complex iPad art apps, than the ones I use; they just take a little bit more practice to learn.
+Art apps can be a valuable addition, to the traditional media and tools that artists already use.
+The advantage of using an iPad (or an android art app) is you don’t need any previous skills in computer or digital art – it’s simple and straightforward.

 Links to some other artists using art apps